When you’re searching for good information on how to memorize something fast, you need to brace yourself for impact.

 How to Memorize Something Fast: Beyond The Myths

-The first thing you need to do is to let go of the notion that there is a “best” way to memorize.
+The first thing you need to do is to change how you think about the “best” way to memorize.

-When I was in graduate school and first asked, “How can I memorize things quickly?”
-I already knew this.
-I was intimately aware of the simple fact that you want effective processes.
+When I was in graduate school and constantly memorizing for exams, I didn’t need to ask, “How can I memorize things quickly?”
+That’s becasuse I already knew one simple fact.

 This fact has a few consequences (good ones, I promise, if you keep reading everything on this page):